 According to predictive analytics, even if some of those people end up winning the jackpot, they would prefer spending all that money back into the slot machine.
 Isn’t it quite interesting?

-Any response or action is called reinforced response if it generates a reward i.e., a person will be motivated to repeat a response if he or she gets a reward for the same.
+Trading Psychology is defined as any response or action which generates a reward i.e. a person will be motivated to repeat a response if he or she gets a reward for the same.

 Humans crave predictability and struggle to find patterns, even in its absence.